Rose22/textdb/README.md

 the filename is the item name. for example, `notacular.md` is an item in the `notes` table called `notacular`. there can only one instance of every name per table, preventing duplicates from being created in the first place.

-every markdown file has properties at the top, as well as the normal content of the file below it. that looks like this:
+every markdown file has properties at the top (sandwiched between two `---` lines), as well as the normal content of the file below it. that looks like this:

 `notes/notacular.md`
 ```markdown